github-education-resources/codespaces-teaching-js-template/README.md

    ]
    ```

-The string added is the unique identifier of <a href="https://marketplace.visualstudio.com/items?itemName=oderwat.indent-rainbow?WT.mc_id=academic-79297-sagibbon" target="_blank">indent-rainbow</a>, a popular extension to make indentation more readable.
+The string added is the unique identifier of [indent-rainbow](https://marketplace.visualstudio.com/items?itemName=oderwat.indent-rainbow?WT.mc_id=academic-79297-sagibbon), a popular extension to make indentation more readable.
 Adding "_oderwat.indent-rainbow_" identifier to the list lets Codespaces know that this extenion should be pre-installed upon startup.

 To find the unique identifier of an extension:

-* Navigate to the extension's web page, for example <a href="https://marketplace.visualstudio.com/items?itemName=oderwat.indent-rainbow?WT.mc_id=academic-79297-sagibbon" target="_blank">indent-rainbow</a>
+* Navigate to the extension's web page, for example [indent-rainbow](https://marketplace.visualstudio.com/items?itemName=oderwat.indent-rainbow?WT.mc_id=academic-79297-sagibbon)
 * Locate the _Unique Identifier_ field under **More info** section on your right side.

 ### Step 2: Change to a different frontend web framework

-At the core of this template app is <a href="https://nodejs.org/" target="_blank">Node.js</a>.
-On top of a Node.js base app you can utilize multiple Web frameworks to create an <a href="http://expressjs.com/" target="_blank">Express</a> backend application.
+At the core of this template app is [Node.js](https://nodejs.org/).
+On top of a Node.js base app you can utilize multiple Web frameworks to create an [Express](http://expressjs.com/) backend application.

 To get started customizing for your needs: